The Greatest History Never Told

 - There are a few involving western backpackers; The Beach springs to mind.

-- Louis Lamour's The Walking Drum (intended to be the first of a series, but unfortunately he died before completing any others), is set in the 12th century and features a protagonist who lives in an old Roman house in Brittany, travels through the Moorish Empire (including Cadiz and Cordoba), Paris (where he remarks on how backwards its inhabitants seem compared to the Moors, especially with their lack of books), the Russian steppe (where the merchant caravan he is traveling with is attacked by Pechenegs, a tribe of Slavic nomads that was renowned for their fierce fighting at that time), and Constantinople, ending in modern-day Iran and the Fortess of Alamut (home of the original assassins).
+- Louis Lamour's The Walking Drum (intended to be the first of a series, but unfortunately he died before completing any others), is set in the 12th century and features a protagonist who lives in an old Roman house in Brittany, travels through the Moorish Empire (including Cadiz and Cordoba), Paris (where he remarks on how backwards its inhabitants seem compared to the Moors, especially with their lack of books), the Russian steppe (where the merchant caravan he is traveling with is attacked by Pechenegs, a tribe of Turkic nomads that was renowned for their fierce fighting at that time), and Constantinople, ending in modern-day Iran and the Fortess of Alamut (home of the original assassins).
 At the end of the book, he plans to travel even farther east to the Indian subcontinent.
 All in all, the book is a fascinating look at civilizations and a time period rarely even mentioned by other authors (or, for that matter, in a world history class).

 - Michael Chabon's Gentlemen of the Road is set in the Khazar Empire circa A.D.
 950.